Few congressional Republicans publicly back Trump's charges of election fraud - KVIA

 “The total lack of action from virtually all the ‘2024 GOP hopefuls’ is pretty amazing,” complained Donald Trump Jr.

+Speaking from the White House Thursday, the President repeated his false claims that a count of legally cast ballots would show him winning the presidential race.

+A few hours earlier, Sen. Ron Johnson, a Republican from Wisconsin, had echoed Trump’s message from over the past few days, questioning whether vote counting was as transparent as it should be and saying he shared the President’s concerns about mail-in ballots.
+There has been no credible evidence of widespread voter fraud in this year’s contest.

-Some House and Senate Republican leaders and rank-and-file members sidestepped the controversial charges, instead calling for all votes to be counted in a legal manner set out separately by each of the 50 states with the backing of the judiciary if there are problems that need to be resolved.
+Before the President’s latest remarks, some House and Senate Republican leaders and rank-and-file members were sidestepping the controversial charges, instead calling for all votes to be counted in a legal manner set out separately by each of the 50 states with the backing of the judiciary if there are problems that need to be resolved.

 “Taking days to count legally cast votes is NOT fraud,” tweeted Sen. Marco Rubio, a Republican of Florida who says he is considering running for the White House in 2024.